A master's degree program shall generally include 30-36 semester hours of course work,

 will be given an opportunity to take a second examination at the next regularly scheduled

 examination period.
 For serial examinations, given over several semesters, see the

 specific program repeat policies.
-The academic unit may recommend appropriate coursework,
+The academic department may recommend appropriate

 Results of comprehensive examinations are not graded in the way that courses are and